Category Archives: Morocco Royals

 King Mohammed has four siblings:

 King Mohammed began his education at the age of four when he was enrolled in the Koranic School at the Dâr-al-Makhzen in Rabat.
 He then attended the Collège Royal, a school located inside the Royal Palace in Rabat founded in 1942 that specializes in the education of princes and princesses of the Alaouite dynasty.
 The King completed his primary and secondary education at the Collège Royal in 1981.
 He then attended the Mohammed V University at Agdal and received a Bachelor’s Degree in law in 1985.
-In 1987, King Mohammed received a Certificate of Higher Specialized Studies in political sciences and he received an additional Certificate of Higher Specialized Studies in public law in 1988.
+In 1987, King Mohammed received a Certificate of Higher Specialized Studies in political sciences.
+He received an additional Certificate of Higher Specialized Studies in public law in 1988.
 The King received a Ph.D.
 (Doctor of Philosophy) in law with distinction in 1993 from the Nice Sophia Antipolis University in Nice, France.
 The topic of his thesis was “Cooperation between the European Economic Community and the Arab Maghreb Union”.
 King Mohammed is fluent in Arabic, French, Spanish, and English.

 On July 23, 1999, King Hassan II died and Mohammed became king.
 The ceremony of presenting allegiance to His Majesty King Mohammed took place on the same day in the Throne Room of the Royal Palace in Rabat.
 The enthronement ceremony took place on July 30, 1999.
 King Mohammed VI solemnly performed the Islamic Friday prayer and gave his first speech from the throne at the Royal Palace in Rabat.